Chapter 4.2 – Terminal Concessions and Land Leases

 F. Concession fees and fee structure

 The port authority will also have to decide the fees and the fee structure it will use throughout the awarding procedure.
 On the one hand, port users demand a transparent, uniform, and stable fee system.
 Such stability in the fee structure is important given the investment decisions of the terminal operator.
-On the other hand, port authorities are tempted to apply the market mechanism in setting the fees for the use of valuable port land.
+On the other hand, port authorities are tempted to apply the market mechanism to set the fees for the use of valuable port land.

 The pricing system deployed by the managing body of the port for the use of the port land tends to vary widely among ports: